qdm12/gluetun/README.md

 ## Port forwarding

-By setting `PORT_FORWARDING` environment variable to `true`, the forwarded port will be read and written to the file specified in `PORT_FORWARDING_STATUS_FILE` (by default, this is set to `/forwarded_port`).
+By setting `PORT_FORWARDING` environment variable to `on`, the forwarded port will be read and written to the file specified in `PORT_FORWARDING_STATUS_FILE` (by default, this is set to `/forwarded_port`).
 If the location for this file does not exist, it will be created automatically.

 You can mount this file as a volume to read it from other containers.